Get 15% Welcome Bonus on your first deposit.

 Strategy 2: Intraday Range-to-Breakout Trading

 During quiet sessions, the S&P builds predictable ranges.
+During news sessions, it often breaks them violently.
+The playbook is simple:

 • Mark pre-market highs/lows